khmarbaise/blog.soebes.de/content/blog/2014/05/2014-05-22-mojo-findbugs-maven-plugin-version-2-dot-5-4-released.md

 Bug:

- * {% chjl MFINDBUGS-189 %} - The plugin generates reports incompatible with the 'maven-jxr-plugin' version 2.4.
+ * [MFINDBUGS-189] - The plugin generates reports incompatible with the 'maven-jxr-plugin' version 2.4.

 Improvement:

- * {% chjl MFINDBUGS-195 %} - Update to Findbugs 2.0.3
+ * [MFINDBUGS-195] - Update to Findbugs 2.0.3

 Enjoy,